hkust-vgd/architectural_style_transfer/README.md

 ### Training
-Training is tested in NVIDIA GeForce RTX 2080 Ti with 11GB memory with one single GPU under 256x256 resolution, and in NVIDIA GeForce RTX 3090 Ti with 24GB memory with one single GPU under 512x512 resolution (batch=1).
+Training is tested in NVIDIA GeForce RTX 2080 Ti with 11GB memory with one single GPU under 256x256 resolution, and in NVIDIA GeForce RTX 3090 with 24GB memory with one single GPU under 512x512 resolution (batch=1).

 1. Download training data in [Dataset](#dataset).
 2. Select source data and target style data for training, e.g., `day` and `golden`.